 - Are you ready to be released?

-Your head down progression will initially be slowly staged in order to allow adeqaute opportunity to accomplish each aspect of the skill correctly and safely... as you start to master the position and are being released by the tunnel instructors to demonstrate the balance solo, the doors will open for you within this area of your flying on your path to becoming a pro-flyer!
+Your head down progression will initially be slowly staged in order to allow adequate opportunity to accomplish each aspect of the skill correctly and safely.
+As you start to master the position and are able to be released by your Coach, the doors will open for you within this area of your flying on your path to becoming a pro-flyer.

 What skill level is next?

 Head Down Up / Down

 As you begin the head down flight progression, there are many skills that you have exposure to during the basic position training.
 The up and down movement being one of those, you will have the basic understanding as part of balancing your neutral position.
 Being able to control your fall rate will ultimately broaden your range as a flyer especially when flying with another flyer.